 Corporate Canada is actively engaging in advancing Truth and Reconciliation Commission of Canada’s Call to Action #92 which sets out fundamental actions that all business leaders ought to be incorporating into their operations, along with their workforce, to advance economic reconciliation with Indigenous Nations and businesses.

-Join this panel to learn what strategies highly regarded corporate leaders and their teams are implementing in response to the Call to Action.
+Join this session to learn what strategies highly regarded corporate leaders and their teams are implementing in response to the Call to Action.

 Environmental, Social, Governance and Indigenous (ESGI) reporting and sustainability reporting is s a key measurement of corporate responsibility.
 While many believe ESGI factors were first conceptualized and developed in 2004 in Europe; however, the reality is that Indigenous Peoples have honoured these principles for millennia.
 As such, this long-standing traditional wisdom and knowledge offers a strategic advantage to corporations that adopt this knowing in their practices.